Abandoned Property Wales - What Landlords Can Do Guide

 What if I'm not sure it's abandoned?

-If you're unsure, it's safer to use the court possession process.
+If you're unsure, it's safer to use the court step-by-step UK eviction process.
 The warning notice procedure is for clear abandonment cases.
 When in doubt, seek legal advice.

 Have a landlord question?